Scarabol/rock-raiders-web/README.md

 - Level 11 spams console with unreachable jobs
 - Two buttons in priority list can be hovered/pressed/released at the same time
+- Numbers above ticking dynamite are not shown correctly sometimes

 ## Technical Debt